 - School Boundaries: School attendance boundaries may change and are at times difficult to determine.
 The school’s boundaries that your agent provides to you or that may be provided through the MLS are only mapped estimated from other sources.
 You are encourages to contact the school district directly to verify the schools that residents will attend.

 - Sex Offenders: If you are concerned about sex offenders who may reside in the area in which you are buying, access www.txdps.state.tx.us.
 Contact the local police department to obtain information about any criminal activity in the area.

 - Statutory Tax Districts: The property you buy may be located in a utility or other statutorily created district providing water, sewer, drainage, flood control facilities and services.
 You are likely to receive prescribed notice when buying property in such a district.

 Your real estate agent is not an engineer, inspector, or other professional concerning many defects that could exist in or on the subject property.
 He or she does not have expertise or special knowledge concerning fault lines, the suitability of soil for construction, soil expansion, drainage, flood plains, flood elevation certificates, insurance, and many other conditions that may affect the subject property or area in which the subject property is located.

-RE/MAX Rewards and its agents do not warrant or guarantee any information or the accuracy of any inspections, reports, or MLS information made in connection with the subject property given either verbally or in written form regarding the subject property.
+CHAMPIONS REAL ESTATE GROUP OR ITS AGENTS do not warrant or guarantee any information or the accuracy of any inspections, reports, or MLS information made in connection with the subject property given either verbally or in written form regarding the subject property.